ALANOODLE'S SCALE MODEL PORTFOLIO

 Drawing modified from Shane Johnson's U.S.S.
 Discovery Blueprints

-This tutorial in a slightly different form originally appeared on the 2OO1: A Space Odyssey Collectibles Exhibit
+This tutorial originally appeared on the 2OO1: A Space Odyssey Collectibles Exhibit website

 Fortunately, the kit came with an extra bay door to build the kit with the pod-bay open.
 I used it to replace the removed door.
-A hold-down jig was made for the sphere to make it easier to mill a flat seat for the new door.
-The 3/8 inch thick resin of the part was milled to just under 1/8 inch and the new door was glued into place.
+A hold-down jig was made to hold the sphere on a milling table to make a flat seat for the new door.
+The 3/8 inch thick resin of the part was cut with an end mill to just under 1/8 inch and the new door was glued into place.

 Overall, detail looked klunky and a little exaggerated with many air bubbles in the resin.
 Some panel lines were at slight angles and others almost looked as if they were scribed freehand.
 Most of the detail was filled with putty and sanded smooth until the part was nearly featureless.
 Instead of scratch-building the lost detail back onto the sphere, I decided it would be added back to the model as painted-on features.